veertuinc/packer-plugin-veertu-anka/README.md

 The size in "[0-9]+G" format, defaults to `40G`.

-> We will automatically resize the internal disk for you by executing: `diskutil apfs resizeContainer disk1 0`
+> We will automatically resize the internal disk for you by executing `diskutil apfs resizeContainer disk1 0` inside of the VM

 * `stop_vm` (Boolean)